Mukai's program (reconstructing a K3 surface from a curve) via wall-crossing: The final results

 \section{The final results}

-In this section, we assume that the moduli spaces $N$ and $T$ are defined either as in the case (A) or (B) and prove the main results. \begin{proof}[Proof of Theorem \ref{main.2}] By Proposition \ref{prop.2}, the morphism $\psi \colon N \rightarrow T$ is bijective in case (A) and Proposition \ref{prop.1} implies that any vector bundle $F$ in the Brill-Noether locus $T = B_C^{r+s}(r,2rs)$ is strictly slope-stable and $h^0(F) = r+s$.
-Moreover, Propositions \ref{prop.2'} and \ref{5.2} show that the morphism $\psi$ is bijective in case (B) and any vector bundle $F$ in $T = B_C^{4+p}(4,4p)$ is strictly slope-stable and $h^0(F) = 4+p$.
-Hence we only need to show that the morphism $\psi$ induces an isomorphism of tangent spaces.
-The Zariski tangent space to the Brill-Noether locus $T$ at the point $[F]$ is the kernel of the map
+In this section we prove the main results. \begin{proof}[Proof of Theorem \ref{main.2}] By Proposition \ref{prop.2}, the morphism $\psi \colon M_{X,H}(v) \rightarrow \mathcal{BN}$ is bijective.
+Therefore Proposition \ref{prop.1} implies that any vector bundle $F$ in the Brill-Noether locus $\mathcal{BN}= M_C(r,2rs,r+s)$ is slope-stable and $h^0(F) = r+s$.
+The moduli space $M_{X,H}(v)$ is a smooth projective variety of dimension 2.
+Hence we only need to show derivative of the restriction map $d\psi$ is surjective.
+The Zariski tangent space to the Brill-Noether locus $\mathcal{BN}$ at the point $[F]$ is the kernel of the map